bockmancheung/bockmancheung.github.io/_pages/about.md

 Academic Focus
 ------
-I am learning passionately about Algebraic Geometry and its applications in Representation Theory, Algebraic Number Theory, and Riemannian Geometry.
+I'm learning passionately about Algebraic Geometry and its applications in Representation Theory, Algebraic Number Theory, and Riemannian Geometry.

-J'aime...
+J'aime bien...
 ------
 * Piano, classical and a teeny tiny bit of jazz
 * <a href="https://dailybruin.com/author/bockman-cheung"> Daily Bruin </a>